Albertus Koett

 Artistic Director

 Albertus has been Artistic Director of Tree House Youth Theatre since October 2018.
 He works with the Board of Directors to determine the overall artistic vision of THYT and the budget for the season.
-He leads the Theatre Program (Ages 13-17) and Film Program (Ages 13-17).
-He is also the primary contact for all things related to THYT and can be reached at info@treehouseyouththeatre.ca
+Additionally, he leads and instructs the Theatre Program (Ages 13-17).
+He is also the primary contact for anything related to THYT and can be reached at info@treehouseyouththeatre.ca

 Bio

 Albertus was born in Red Deer, Alberta, and has lived in the area for his whole life.
-He attended the Red Deer College Theatre and Motion Picture Arts programs and has been working as a professional director, playwright, and actor in central Alberta since 2006.
+He attended the Red Deer College Theatre and Motion Picture Arts programs from 2003-2006 and 2010-2011, and has been working as a professional director, playwright, and actor in central Alberta since 2006.

-He is the writer and director of the highly successful Central Alberta Theatre series The Adventures of Sherlock Holmes.
-Albertus adapted eight short stories and novellas into plays, from Sir Arthur Conan Doyle's Sherlock Holmes series, and then directed a sold-out series, that spanned over two-years and 6-entries, at the Red Deer Memorial Centre.
+He is most proud of being the writer and director of the highly successful Central Alberta Theatre series The Adventures of Sherlock Holmes.
+From 2017-2019, Albertus adapted eight Sherlock Holmes short stories and novellas, by Sir Arthur Conan Doyle, into plays, and he then directed a sold-out series, that spanned six-installments and 24-performances, at the Red Deer Memorial Centre.
+Albertus is in the process of additional drafts, and aims to have them published.

-His other past directing credits include Antony and Cleopatra for Prime Stock Theatre in 2017 for their Bard on Bower Festival, It's a Wonderful Life: The Live Radio Drama for Ignition Theatre in 2009, Alice in Wonderland (2008), Last of the Red Hot Lovers (2012), Steel Magnolias (2013), Soul Mates (2016), Some Girl(s) (2017) for Central Alberta Theatre, and various productions with Tree House Youth Theatre.
+His other directing credits include Antony and Cleopatra for Prime Stock Theatre in 2017, for their Bard on Bower Festival, It's a Wonderful Life: The Live Radio Drama for Ignition Theatre in 2009, Alice in Wonderland (2008), Last of the Red Hot Lovers (2012), Steel Magnolias (2013), Soul Mates (2016), and Some Girl(s) (2017) for Central Alberta Theatre, and various productions with Tree House Youth Theatre, including Little Women (2019) and The Hound of the Baskervilles (2021).

-For film, Albertus co-directed the award winning short film Bonjour (2011), which was featured at the Edmonton International Film Festival in 2012.
-A graduate of the Red Deer College Motion Picture Arts Program, Koett has directed a number of short films, including Misquote Romance (2009) for Artsparks at the Library, and an adaptation of Romeo and Juliet (2021) for Tree House Youth Theatre.
+For film, Albertus co-directed the award winning short film Bonheur (2011), which was featured at the Edmonton International Film Festival in 2012.
+The co-director of Bonheur, Starlise Waschuk, is an alumni of THYT, and the current co-Artistic Director of Prime Stock Theatre.
+Albertus has directed a number of short films, including Misquote Romance (2009) for Artsparks at the Library, and an adaptation of Romeo and Juliet (2021) for Tree House Youth Theatre.

-Albertus was a professional mentor, director, actor, and facilitator for the Butt Ugly Anti-Tobacco Touring Company in Red Deer from 2006-2012.
+Albertus was a professional mentor, writer, actor, and facilitator for the Butt Ugly Anti-Tobacco Touring Company in Red Deer from 2006-2012.
 The aim of this program was to create original plays to tour to middle schools throughout central Alberta to teach the harms of tobacco.
-This award winning program utilized teens as actors and writers, and led to the central zone having one of the lowest rates of smoking for middle school and high school in Alberta.
+This award winning program utilized teens as actors and writers, and contributed to the central zone in Alberta having one of the lowest rates of smoking for middle school and high school in Alberta.

-Albertus lives in Red Deer with his wife, Tara, and their dog Daisy-Mae, and is an avid supporter of Nottingham Forest Football Club, a two-time European Champion (1979, 1980), and current member of the English Premier League (You Reds!!).
+Albertus lives in Red Deer with his wife, Tara, and their dog Daisy-Mae.
+He is an avid supporter of Nottingham Forest Football Club, a two-time European Champion (1979, 1980) and Cavalry FC, the reining CPL Champions (2024).